 I started this month in Chicago and was not supposed to end this month in not only an English-speaking country, but especially Chicago.
 Well, here I...

-This has been the busiest engagement season I’ve ever had, which is a great problem but also reduces the amount of reading I can do.
+This has been the busiest engagement season I’ve ever had, which is a great problem and also reduces the amount of reading I can do.
 I try to meet a...

 The only way to be creative is through inspiration from the world around us.
 There are endless amounts of music, books, and art that drive...